Lubach (TV program)

-Lubach is a Dutch satirical news and talk television program created and hosted by Arjen Lubach.
-It premiered on RTL 4 on 24 March 2025 and airs Monday through Thursday at 22:00.
+LUBACH is a Dutch satirical news and talk television program created and hosted by Arjen Lubach.
+It premiered on RTL 4 on 24 March 2025 and airs Monday through Thursday at 22:00 (at 23:00 from season 4 onwards).
 The show is produced by Human Factor TV and features many of the same team members from Arjen Lubach's earlier programs on Dutch public television.

 Format

 Each episode of Lubach follows a consistent structure: